 Knowing the use and difference between author and narrator, we can assume that the voice of the writer is not just a matter of what kind of narrator must be used, mainly if the narrator is not the actual voice of the writer.

-Canonically, there are three different narrators:
+Canonically, there are three different ones:

-1st person narrator: The narrator is the protagonist or a very close person to him/her.
+1st person narrator: It is the protagonist or a very close person to him/her.
 He/she tells the story that has lived or is living from a first person perspective, using the I or We personas.
 This narrator is completely included on the story, taking part on the several situations and actions of it.

 2nd person narrator: This is very difficult to see but still it is considerated as another narrator.
 This narrator tells what a “you” person is doing throughout the story, so the narrator is almost telling the reader, if not doing so, what the proper reader is doing as a character or the protagonist.